re-ops/re-conf/README.md

 * REPL first workflow in development.
 * Debug, tracing and profiling built in.

-And not to:
+And not to be:

-* Use a dataformat as a base language
+* disguised language in a dataformat
-* Implement external DSL
+* an external DSL
-* Magical
+* magical

 [![Build Status](https://travis-ci.org/re-ops/re-conf.png)](https://travis-ci.org/re-ops/re-conf)